zsparal/api-documentation/source/reference/v2/orders-api/create-order-refund.rst

      - The description of the refund you are creating.
 This will be shown to the consumer on their card or bank statement when possible.
 Max.
 140 characters.

+   * - ``metadata``

+       .. type:: mixed
+          :required: false

+     - Provide any data you like, for example a string or a JSON object.
+We will save the data alongside the refund.
+Whenever you fetch the refund with our API, we'll also include the metadata.
+You can use up to approximately 1kB.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the ``testmode`` parameter is also